Android-PowerUser/Test/README.md

 ## Screen Operator
 ### Operates the screen with AI
-This Android app operates the screen with commands from vision LLMs.
+This Android app operates the screen with commands from vision LLMs

+• Like Computer use and Operator but for Android

+• Can also control the Browser like Project Mariner and Browser use

 ### How to get it from Google Play